Descending into the Modular Bootstrap: Surveying the Space of Low CFTs

 \subsection{Impact of Additional Constraints}

 Based on the results of \Sec{descend_gap}, one might worry (or be excited, depending on your perspective) that if we were to raise the truncation scale, then the gap could even grow or change shape entirely.
 In our final study, we set $\Delta_{\rm max} = 5$ and push the limits of our current optimization code. \footnote{While doing this study, we discovered a number of computational inefficiencies in our \mathematica\ code.
-To ensure reproducibility of our results, we did not yet fix these inefficiencies, but will for future studies.} We increase the number of primary operators to:
+To ensure reproducibility of our results, we have not yet fixed these inefficiencies, but will do so for future studies.} We increase the number of primary operators to:

 set the fundamental domain threshold to $\tau_2^{\rm max} = 7$, change the threshold for strong exclusion to $L = 10^{10}$, and increase the number of singular values and training samples to $k_{\rm SV} = 24$ and $N_\tau^{\rm train} = 48$, respectively.
 To compensate for the increased computational cost, we roughly halve the number of $c$ and $\Delta_{\rm gap}$ values considered compared to the $\Delta_{\rm max} = 4$ case: